Parameterized DAWGs: efficient constructions and bidirectional pattern searches: Preliminaries

-Throughout this paper, we fix two alphabets $\Sigma$ and $\Pi$.
-We call elements of $\Sigma$ \emph{static} symbols and those of $\Pi$ \emph{parameter} symbols.
+Throughout this paper, we fix two disjoint ordered alphabets $\Sigma$ and $\Pi$.
+We call elements of $\Sigma$ \emph{static} characters and those of $\Pi$ \emph{parameter} characters.
 Elements of $\Sigma^{*}$ and $(\Sigma \cup \Pi)^{*}$ are called \emph{static strings} and \emph{parameterized strings} (or \emph{p-strings} for short), respectively.